 - Case incurred fee’s and representation costs to be determined which spouse (or ex-spouse) is responsible for paying

 Under Arizona law, spouses are permitted to reach agreements regarding all issues pertaining to the divorce which can include the custody of children, child support, spousal alimony, and the division of the assets and debts.

-A settlement agreement negotiated and drafted by an experienced family law attorney is almost always more comprehensive and complete than any order a court may issue.
+A settlement agreement negotiated and drafted by an experienced divorce attorney Scottsdale AZ families trust is almost always more comprehensive and complete than any order a court may issue.
 This is due to the fact that parties have the ability to customize all of the terms of their settlement agreement to meet any unique needs.
 Bear in mind, there might also be a large number of other important issues the court may not have the authority to otherwise order but could be included as an enforceable portion of a marital settlement agreement.

 Additionally, a judge simply may not have the time to issue an order covering all of the numerous intricate aspects of the marital relationship as he or she hears and decides your case.
 At Leather Law Office we carefully draft divorce settlement agreements to prevent these problems.